WHAT WE DO

 Director of Technology

 Harrison is a third-year Statistics major.
-Outside of class, you can find him giving tours of campus, listening to indie rock, or mentoring with Moneythink, as he has been since winter 2018.
+Outside of class, you can find him giving tours of campus, working as a Resident Assistant, listening to indie rock, or mentoring with Moneythink, as he has been since winter 2018.
 If you see him, ask him to talk about how he is from New York City.

 Director of Analytics